SAVAK: 1957–1971

-After the 1953 Iranian coup d'état, Prime Minister Mohammad Mosaddeq was removed.
+After the 1953 Iranian coup d'état, Prime Minister Mohammad Mosaddegh was removed.
 He was originally focused on nationalizing Iran's oil industry but had also set out to weaken the Shah's power.
 After the coup, the monarch, Mohammad Reza Shah, established an intelligence service with police powers.
 The Shah's goal was to strengthen his regime by placing political opponents under surveillance and repressing dissident movements.
 According to Encyclopædia Iranica:

 A U.S. Army colonel working for the CIA was sent to Persia in September 1953 to work with General Teymur Bakhtiar, who was appointed military governor of Tehran in December 1953, and immediately began to assemble the nucleus of a new intelligence organization.
 The U.S. Army colonel worked closely with Bakhtīār and his subordinates, commanding the new intelligence organization and training its members in basic intelligence techniques, such as surveillance and interrogation methods, the use of intelligence networks, and organizational security.
 This organization was the first modern, effective intelligence service to operate in Persia.
 Its main achievement occurred in September 1954, when it discovered and destroyed a large communist Tudeh Party network that had been established in the Persian armed forces.

 In March 1955, the Army colonel was "replaced with a more permanent team of five career Central Intelligence Agency (CIA) officers, including specialists in covert operations, intelligence analysis, and counterintelligence, including Major General Herbert Norman Schwarzkopf who "trained virtually all of the first generation of SAVAK personnel".
 In October 1956, news of the intended establishment of an agency was reported by state media and in 1965, this agency was reorganized and given the name Sazeman-e Ettela'at va Amniyat-e Keshvar (SAVAK).
 These in turn were replaced by SAVAK's own instructors in 1965.